 I practice effective altruism — an ethical system whose followers aim to make the world a better place using scientific evidence and careful reasoning.
 At the moment, most of my impact comes from personal giving: I donate at least 10% of any money I earn or find on the ground.
 I’ve made my donations public, in case anyone finds the information helpful.

 Why Do I Give?

 I’ve lived a very fortunate life.
 I was born into a well-off American family, the son of two parents with college degrees.
 I attended a famous university.
 I didn’t deserve any of this; if I’d been born somewhere else, my life would have gone very differently.
-I give because I’d like to share the results of my luck with the less fortunate.
+I give because I want to share the results of my luck with the less fortunate.

 I also give because I think that human happiness is the best thing in the world (in all its forms: love, excitement, satisfaction…).
 I already have a good, satisfying life, so I don’t need to buy more happiness.
 Instead, I can use money to help a lot of other people live happier lives.
 This strikes me as a fantastic opportunity.